PallaviVarandani/World-Development-Indicators-Dashboard/README.md

 	Two source code files:
 		Part 1 - Data Processing and Cleaning
 		Part 2 - Rshiny Web Application
+	Final Presentation file:
+		FINAL BA PROJECT - WDA.pptx
+	Zip File for Asian Countries Analysis:
+		Development Analysis of Asian Countries.zip (Use Similar steps as given below to run this code) Contents of ZIp File:
+		PreProcessing.R
+		Analysis of Development for Asian Countries - Book.pdf Analysis of Development for Asian Countries.R
+		ANALYSIS OF DEVELOPMENT FOR ASIAN COUNTRIES - Chart.pdf

 Steps to run the Application: